Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Introduction

 A platform such as Booking.com is often interested in accurately anticipating consumers' behavior when facing different types of persuasion strategies employed by sellers.
 By accurately predicting behavior, the platform can asses the expected satisfaction and engagement of its users, and the impact of particular sellers on the overall users' welfare.

-In the economic literature, the concept of persuasion has been extensively studied, particularly within the framework of \emph{persuasion games} \cite{aumann1995repeated,farrell1996cheap,kamenica2011bayesian}.
+In the economic literature, the concept of persuasion has been extensively studied, particularly within the framework of \emph{persuasion games} \shortcite{aumann1995repeated,farrell1996cheap,kamenica2011bayesian}.
 These games involve strategic interactions where a \emph{sender}, possessing private information (the actual quality of the hotel, in our example), aims to influence the decision of a \emph{decision-maker} through selective information disclosure (in our case, selection of the review to be presented).
-Reputation indeed plays a significant role in repeated persuasion games, as demonstrated in previous work \cite{kim1996cheap,aumann2003long,best2022persuasion,arieli2023reputation}.
+Reputation indeed plays a significant role in repeated persuasion games, as demonstrated in previous work \shortcite{kim1996cheap,aumann2003long,best2022persuasion,arieli2023reputation}.

 Traditional economic models, however, often abstract these interactions into simplified messages, lacking the nuance and complexity of natural language communication.\footnote{In economic modeling, the message typically influences the receiver's beliefs solely through the application of Bayes' rule.
 The content of the message itself is usually abstracted away, meaning that the specific language or framing of the message does not play a role in the analysis.
 For example, two messages may be called 'good' and 'bad' for ease of exposition, but if they were called $m_1$ and $m_2$ nothing would have changed in the analysis, as long as the sender follows the same information revelation strategy in providing them.} This abstraction limits the applicability of these models to real-world scenarios where language plays a critical role.
 Consequently, there is a growing need for interdisciplinary research to better understand and predict human decision-making in such contexts.